 Back in the day, you could throw up anything on Amazon and it would sell.
 But the competition has greatly increased over the years and Chinese sellers are a large part of the blame.

-Every single product that you sell online now must have a strong value proposition.
+Every single product that you sell online now must have a strong value proposition and a highly optimized product listing.
 It must stand out in a sea of generic junk.

 The best way to tell if your product idea has any legs is to type in your product in Amazon and closely examine the results.